Hotel Marcel

 New Haven, CT

-Becker + Becker’s objective to pursue Passive House certification results in energy savings, increased occupant comfort, and building durability.
-The building features an all-electric commercial kitchen to service hotel guests, complete with electric appliances and ventless hoods.
+Becker + Becker’s objective to pursue Passive House certification resulted in energy savings, increased occupant comfort, and building durability.
+The hotel features an all-electric commercial kitchen to service hotel guests, complete with electric appliances and ventless hoods.
 On-site, rooftop, and carport photovoltaic systems offset 100% of the building’s greater energy loads, working toward the net-zero operation.
 The solar PV canopies for electric car charging and rooftop solar enable the building to react to demand response signals from the utility grid.

 Project Team